-FM (2013); 2 IM norms (2013).
+FM (2013); IM (2014); GM (2017).

-Anton Smirnov is the son of IM Vladimir Smirnov who taught him to play at age 4.
-He gained his first IM norm at the age of 12 years and 2 months at the 2013 Sydney International Open, won his FM title at the Zonal 3.6 tournament in 2013 a few months later, and won his second IM norm at the age of 12 years 8 months and 20 days at the 2013 Indonesian Open and his third IM norm at the Politiken Cup in July 2014, nearly a year later.
+<FM and IM> He gained his first IM norm at the age of 12 years and 2 months at the 2013 Sydney International Open, won his FM title at the Zonal 3.6 tournament in 2013 a few months later, won his second IM norm at the age of 12 years 8 months and 20 days at the 2013 Indonesian Open and his third IM norm at the Politiken Cup in July 2014, nearly a year later.
 He reached 2400 on 9 August 2014 to meet the final condition to win the IM title in round 7 of the Tromso Olympiad (2014).

 <Youth and Junior> Smirnov was Australian U8 champion at age 5, and had his first international outing when he competed in the World U8 Championship in Turkey in 2007, scoring 6.5 points, the highest score by a 6-year old in the event.
 He re-contested the World U8 Championship in Vietnam where he scored 6/11.
 He also participated in the 2009 edition of the World U8 Championship, coming =2nd, losing only to the winner Aryan Gholami.
 In the 2009 and 2010 Australian Young Masters held in Sydney, he recorded his first results against titled players, namely a draw against FM Gene Nakauchi, and a win against FM Junta Ikeda.
 In 2011, he came =4th in the Australasian Young Masters tournament scoring 5.5/9.
 Smirnov placed =2nd in the Australian Junior U18 Open, scoring 7.5/11.
 Following on from his excellent result at the 2014 Australian Championship (see below), Smirnov, still aged 12, won the Australian Junior U18 with a round to spare.

 <State and National> The then ten-year old finished 2011 and started 2012 with his first attempt at the Australian Championship; seeded 25th in a field of 30, he scored 5.5/11 (+3 -3 =5), placing =12th.
 He scored 3.5/9 in the NSW Championship 2012, however the strength of the field meant that this performance was close to par for rating.
 He placed 3rd in the 2013 NSW State Championship.
 He played in the 2014-15 Australian Championship in January 2014; still 12 years old, he was co-leader going into the 11th and last round, but lost to the winner of the event, IM Max Illingworth, scoring 7/11 and placing =5th.
 He was second, again behind Illingworth, at the NSW State Championship with 7.5/9.

 <2008-2011> Smirnov started playing FIDE rated tournaments in 2008.

-A regular participant at the annual Ford Memorial Open in Sydney, Smirnov first played in that tournament in 2008 aged 8, scoring 3/9 (+3 -6); he scored 6/9 in both 2009 and 2010 and broke through to win the event in 2011 with 8/9, the youngest person to do so and ahead of FM Gregory Canfell, whom he defeated in their individual encounter, and 69 other players.
+A regular participant at the annual Ford Memorial Open in Sydney, Smirnov first played in that tournament in 2008 aged 8, scoring 3/9 (+3 -6); he scored 6/9 in both 2009 and 2010 and broke through to win the event in 2011 with 8/9, the youngest person to do so and ahead of FM Gregory J Canfell, whom he defeated in their individual encounter, and 69 other players.
 His first taste of an "open" international tournament was the Sydney International Open 2009 where he scored 3.5/8 (+3 =1 -4).
 In the 2010 version of the tournament his result improved to 4.5/9 (+3 =3 -3).
 He came =2nd with 7/11 (+6 =2 -3) in February 2010 in the Norths Chess Club Candidates held in Sydney which qualified him for the Norths Club Championship in 2011 (see below).
 Reasonably positive outcomes in the 2010 City of Sydney (4.5/7) and in the 2010 Doeberl Cup (Major) in Canberra, combined with his other 2010 efforts and his good results in the 2011 Australian Open, were followed by his first participation in 2011 Aeroflot C and the Moscow Open E, where his results, while modest, were sufficient to slightly increase his ELO rating.
 In the Norths Club Championship of 2011, he scored 6.5/11, sufficient to boost his ELO by over 30 points although it was partially offset by his relatively meager result in the 2011 NSW Open where his 3.5/7 lost 14 points.
 In August 2011, he came =3rd in the Parramatta Spring Cup with 5.5/9.